oldnyc/oldnyc.github.io/js/MIGRATION.md

 - [ ] Replace `scrollGuard` with `overscroll-behavior: none;`
 - [ ] Replace direct Firebase access with a lambda function
 - [ ] Run prettier
+- [ ] Remove my maps API key from the repo